thales-markets/contracts/scripts/deployThalesRoyale/royale_deploy_guide.md

 `npx hardhat run --network XXXXX scripts/deployThalesRoyale/thalesRoyale/signUpOnBehalf.js`

-Note: In script you can change season and players which you need to sign up
+Note: In script you can change players which you need to sign up.
+SEASON must be started first.